abinit/abinit/doc/tutorial/gwr1.md

 a 2x2x2 $\Gamma$-centered $\kk$-mesh and a cutoff energy [[ecut]] of XXX that is slightly smaller that the recommended value

-At this point, it is a very good idea to have a look at the electronic band structure to understand to position of the band edges.
+At this point, the calculation should have completed and it is time to have a look at the electronic band structure to understand to position of the band edges.

 !!! tip